torvalds/linux/Documentation/kernel-hacking/hacking.rst

    you're not duplicating effort, or trying something that's already been rejected.

-   Make sure you put your name and EMail address at the top of any files you create or mangle significantly.
+   Make sure you put your name and Email address at the top of any files you create or mangle significantly.
 This is the first place people will look when they find a bug, or when **they** want to make a change.